 #9 – Madagascar 3

-Mommy Bear’s Opinion – This was a great sequel to the first two movies (I personally thought this was the best of the Madagascar franchise).
+Mommy Bear’s Family Movie Review – This was a great sequel to the first two movies (I personally thought this was the best of the Madagascar franchise).
 The new circus characters and the original characters were entertaining, likeable, and funny!
 The animation was well done and one of the best that I have seen.
 There are some mild crude terms and a couple violent scenes that parents should be aware of.
 I would recommend this movie for children ages six and up.

 Summary – Your favorite characters are back in their most hilarious adventure yet!
 Alex, Marty, Melman and Gloria are on the run through Europe in this wildly-entertaining and outrageous comedy critics call “charming and very funny!”
 (Bill Zwecker, Chicago Sun-Times).
 With the fame-loving King Julian and take-charge Penguins, the whole crew joins the circus to escape Captain Dubois of Animal Control.

 Mommy Bear’s Family Movie Review – The Muppets is a happy, fun and simple movie.
 It is full of subtle jokes, references, and celebrity cameos.
 Probably only die hard fans will understand all the references but those who do not understand will still enjoy the movie.
 Most of the songs are good and were stuck in my head for days after I watched it.
 This is a movie to see with the entire family.

 Summary – While on vacation in Los Angeles, Walter, the world’s biggest Muppet fan, his brother Gary, and friend Mary uncover the diabolical plot of a greedy oil millionaire to destroy the Muppet Theater.
 Now, the Muppet-loving trio must reunite Kermit, Miss Piggy, Fozzie Bear and their friends to stage the greatest Muppet telethon ever and save their beloved theater.
 The gang is back together again in a must-own movie full of irresistible music and family fun.